1988 Summer Olympics: Calendar

+Note: between May 8 and October 9, 1988, all the clocks in the country were advanced by one hour as a test of the possibility of adopting the daylight summer time in the country in the future.
+This advance also enabled the development of a sports calendar in which the main events were scheduled to be broadcast in major Western markets in television prime time.

 Participating National Olympic Committees

-Athletes from 159 nations competed at the Seoul Games.
+Athletes from 160 nations competed at the Seoul Games.
 Aruba, American Samoa, Brunei, Cook Islands, Maldives, Vanuatu, Saint Vincent and the Grenadines, and South Yemen made their first Olympic appearance at these Games.
 Guam made their first Summer Olympic appearance at these games having participated in the 1988 Winter Olympics in Calgary.

 In the following list, the number in parentheses indicates the number of athletes from each nation that competed in Seoul: